 We focused on the account creation user flow, from account creation through the first step of making a claim.
 In addition to being something we could start immediately, the account creation flow is also high-impact; it’s one of the first things PFML claimants will experience.
 Getting this foundational component right is essential to building a seamless user experience.

 A simple log in page helps make the first steps as easy as possible.

-The ability to test a service with the people who will actually use it is essential to a successful pilot.
-It lets us observe and identify user needs and fix negative user experiences that could ultimately hinder adoption and use of the new PFML service.
+The ability to test a service with the people who would actually use it was essential to a successful pilot.
+It let us observe and identify user needs and fix negative user experiences that could ultimately hinder adoption and use of the new PFML service.

 Identifying user needs

 During this first pilot, a participant encountered an unexpected error message when attempting to verify their account.
 When entering a verification code, they accidentally added an extra space at the end.
 The participant couldn’t easily see the mistake.
 And the consequent error message used confusing, technical language; only the developers on our team understood it.